MartinVerges/womolin-display/README.md

-# rv-hud
+# WomoLIN Display

 This project should result in a control unit of a mobile home.
 The aim of the project is to display and control the sensors and functions of the motorhome centrally via a touch panel.

-The whole thing will work together with WOMO\_LIN to ensure the greatest possible compatibility with different manufacturers.
+The whole thing will work together with WomoLIN to ensure the greatest possible compatibility with different manufacturers.

 ## Current State